Composables

 Deletes a record by ID.

-const { mutate, data, error, status, loading, reset } = useZenstackDelete('User')Usage
+const { mutate, data, error, status, loading, reset } =

-const { mutate: deleteUser, loading } = useZenstackDelete('User')
+const { mutate: deleteUser, loading } = useZenstackDelete("User");

-await deleteUser(userId)Returns
+await deleteUser(userId);Returns

 | Property | Type | Description |